Elland Road comes under the spotlight as Leeds United play host to Liverpool in Sunday’s lone Premier League fixture.

-Despite Leeds’ lacklustre displays in the early stage of the season, action-packed football remains well on the cards.
+Despite Leeds’ lacklustre displays in the early stage of the campaign, action-packed football remains well on the cards.

 Leeds United Preview

-Marcelo Bielsa has hoped to build upon Leeds’ respectable ninth-place finish in 2020/21, but his side’s disappointing three-game start to this Premier League campaign doused any embers of his optimism.
+Marcelo Bielsa hoped to build upon Leeds’ respectable ninth-place finish in 2020/21, but his side’s disappointing start to the Premier League season doused his optimism.

 The last time the Yorkshire outfit failed to win any of their opening four top-flight fixtures was in 1958/59, and Bielsa’s men will be desperate not to match that feat this weekend.

-Leeds can fall back on a solid home form spanning back to the tail-end of last season, as they take the field unbeaten in seven straight home league fixtures (W3, D4), netting 2+ goals in the last three in a row.
+Leeds can fall back on a solid home form spanning back to the tail-end of last season, as they take the field unbeaten in seven straight home league fixtures (W3, D4), netting 2+ goals in the last three.

 It will be up to Patrick Bamford to maintain his side’s free-scoring form at Elland Road.